-7 muddy secrets that let rural romance bloom online in 2021
+7 muddy secrets that let rural romance bloom in the New Year

-Mud inspired couples reveal their top tips on making meaningful connections after meeting on Muddy Matches.
+2021 has been a year in which making meaningful muddy connections has bloomed.
+Here, mud inspired couples reveal their top tips after meeting on Muddy Matches.

 At Muddy Matches, we have seen many thousands of new matches and new relationships bloom into countryside engagements, lockdown weddings, the pitter patter of tiny wellies and life changing decision to ‘up sticks’ and follow a new path in life.